mramshaw/Python_Cassandra/README.md

 ## Running Cassandra

-We will verify everything with `Docker` and `cqlsh` and then we will write Python code to access our Cassandra database.
+We will test everything first with `Docker` and `cqlsh` and then we will write Python code to access our running Cassandra.

 #### Cassandra with Docker